 C16 graded timber allows for a number of defects that may reduce the overall strength of the wood, such as grain deviations and wanes, as well as an unlimited amount of superficial defects that do not affect the strength of the wood, such as blue sap stains and the like.
 C16 is the most widely used timber in the UK as it is strong enough to be used in most applications and is considered to be the most cost- effective timber option.

-We mostly keep good quality imported graded carcassing timber most of which is C24 grade, these days tend to be heavy to C24 grade.
+We mostly keep good quality imported graded carcassing timber most of which is C24 grade.
 Due to good relationships with our suppliers, we can often offer C24 imported timbers at the same price as our competitors who are offering C16 homegrown timbers.
 This means you will receive a better quality of timber for the same price.

 Graded Carcassing - C24